GalenScott/Writing-Portfolio/accessibility/a11y-project.md

 - Ticket creation and Epic structure
 - QA validation and UAT flow

-> “Tickets should contain links to the relevant WCAG Success Criteria… and other relevant resources.”
+> Tickets should contain links to the relevant WCAG Success Criteria… and other relevant resources.
-> *(from the attached document)*

 ---